Paleo Roasted Salmon

 My friend, Shelby, just published a terrific cookbook full of delicious Paleo Recipes, including this Roasted Salmon.
 Scroll down for a chance to win your own copy of this wonderful cookbook!

-Lemon Garlic Sheet Pan Salmon
+Why You’ll Love this Lemon Garlic Sheet Pan Salmon

 We were smack in the middle of Lent when Shelby’s cookbook, The One-Pot Paleo Cookbook, arrived in the mail.
 I browsed through the table of contents and knew I had to try this oven-roasted salmon on Friday night.
 I had all the ingredients on hand except for the salmon.
 Thank goodness my chives were popping up in the garden!